 Building on an across-the-board awareness of our standards, SSOE encourages employees, partners, and suppliers to take action if they witness unethical behavior.
-If employees are unsure whether an action they are considering is permitted by law or SSOE policy, they are encouraged to seek advice from the technical expert, human resources, or a manager.
-We will support those who come forward by prohibiting retaliation and by providing third party reporting channels for those who might be uncomfortable reporting behavior directly to a colleague.
+If employees are unsure whether an action they are considering is permitted by law or SSOE policy, they are encouraged to seek advice from a technical expert, manager, or human resources professional.
+We will support those who come forward by prohibiting retaliation and providing third-party reporting channels for those who might be uncomfortable reporting behavior directly to a colleague.

 Our business partners are an important part of our success.
 Because we expect all employees to exemplify ethical business conduct, we build relationships with business partners who are committed to the same set of values when executing our services.
 In addition, if our partners and clients witness unethical behavior, they have access to the same reporting channels as our employees.